GRAND: Graph Release with Assured Node Differential Privacy: Simulation Experiments

-For the inner-product latent space model, we generalize the simulation setup of \cite{li2023network} to incorporate more heterogeneity.
-Following the model definition in Example~\ref{example:hoff}, we sample latent vectors $X_i$'s from a mixture of truncated Gaussian distributions and generate $\alpha_i$'s from a uniform distribution.
-We then rescale all $\alpha_i$'s together so the resulting network from the model would have the desired density according to our previous configuration.
-We randomly sample half of the nodes to be the hold-out data, and privatize the network between the other half of the nodes.

-Tables~\ref{tab:LSM-2000-Wasserstein} and \ref{tab:LSM-4000-Wasserstein} give the distribution preservation errors for $n=2000$ and $n=4000$, respectively.
-In all experimental configurations, the distance is measured by the Wasserstein distance, and the network is generated from the inner product model.
+We independently repeat each experiment 100 times and take the average distances as the final results.
+Due to the space limit, we present the results only for $\rho = 0.05, n=4000$ in this section.
+Additional results for other configurations of $\rho=0.025, 0.1, n=2000$ are included in Appendix~\ref{app:additional-sim}.
+The observed patterns are similar to this section.
+Tables \ref{tab:LSM-RDPG-4000-d3-rho05-noSE} and \ref{tab:LSM-RDPG-4000-d6-rho05-noSE} give the distribution preservation errors under both models and all privacy budget levels when $d=3$ and $6$.
 The results are summarized as follows.

-\begin{itemize} \item When focusing on the proposed GRAND method, it can be seen that as $\varepsilon$ increases, the performance becomes better for all statistics, which is expected due to the potential privacy-utility tradeoff. \item Comparing our method with the Hat method, we can see that it indeed yields worse preservation.
-This is also expected since this reflects the cost of achieving privacy.
+\begin{itemize} \item When focusing on the proposed GRAND method, it can be seen that as $\varepsilon$ increases, the overall performance becomes better, following the potential privacy-utility tradeoff.

+\item Comparing our method with the Hat method, we can see that it indeed yields worse preservation.
+This is also expected since it reflects the cost of achieving privacy.
 Noticeably, for weak privacy protection, such as $\varepsilon=10$, the performance of our method becomes comparable to the non-private Hat method.
 Recall that the Hat method is based on an estimation of a size-$m$ network.
-This verifies our previous statement that the node-wise estimation basically gives the accuracy as a standard estimation of size-$m$ network.
-It is also noted that for several metrics, our method gives even a slightly better preservation than the Hat method for $\varepsilon=10$.
-This is indeed because in our method, we also use the information that the latent vectors are i.i.d following $F$, in processing the network.
-However, for the Hat method using the estimation of \cite{ma2020universal}, this distributional information is not used.
-In other words, when $\varepsilon$ becomes large, the advantage of using the distributional information outweighs the small loss due to the privacy protection. \item Comparing our method with the Laplace mechanism, where both methods satisfy the same strictness of node DP, it is evident that our method achieves much better preservation of network properties.
-The Laplace mechanism blindly introduces the noises but fails to retain the network structures. \item The aforementioned patterns are consistent across different configurations of latent dimensions, network sizes and densities.
-This demonstrates the effectiveness and robustness of our method across a wide range of scenarios. \end{itemize}
+This verifies our theory that the node-wise estimation basically gives the accuracy as a standard estimation of size-$m$ network.